-While preparing for scar revision a surgeon usually decides which technique should be used on what type of scar in order to have good results.
-The assessment of scar depends upon its height, contour, color, and light reflection from scar, pliability, texture, vascularity and the scar relation to the lines of the skin.
+While preparing for scar revision, a surgeon usually decides which technique should be used on what type of scar in order to have good results.
+The assessment of scar depends upon its height, contour, color, light reflection from scar, pliability, texture, vascularity and the scar relation to the lines of the skin.

 An ideal scar is a scar which is cosmetically more suitable.
 The characteristics of an ideal scar are: